 It’s no secret that I am extremely Twitter savvy and it has truly helped my business grow more than any other medium.
-I still belief that once you’ve grasped the concept of Twitter, seen its marketing power and started connecting with like-minded people, you’ll reap the benefits too.
+I still believe that once you’ve grasped the concept of Twitter, seen its marketing power and started connecting with like-minded people, you’ll reap the benefits too.

 I want to ignite your excitement again by revealing my 5 proven methods to easily manage your daily tweets.

 If you’re in business, have a website, and are on Twitter, you should be blogging.
 Blogging adds new and fresh content to your website and Google loves it.

 Once your blog post is published, don’t just share it once.
 Use it and leverage it.
 The best idea is to create a batch of tweets from your posts and save them to be shared at a later time.

 If you are active on Twitter, you will always attract new followers who haven’t seen your content.

 2. Gentle scheduling

 Once you’ve created your tweets, put them to use: